 How to Boil EggS?

-These eggs are easier to make than you think.
 Just follow these simple steps to know how long to boil eggs and the next steps to get them to be perfect.

 MICROWAVE INSTRUCTIONS: Find a bowl big enough to submerge an egg fill with water.
 Microwave for 3 minutes.
 Using a safety pin or thumbtack, prick the bottom of the egg or else it will explode.